 Make Bookstr a place where more people who love books will want to spend more time consuming book-related content, so that advertisers will spend more money with us.

-In the sections below, I’ll talk about some of the design changes I made to improve the site.
+In the sections below, I’ll go into some of the design changes I suggested to improve the site.

 Cards are also great for displaying multiple content formats in a consistent way.
 In addition to articles, Bookstr links to quizzes, lists, videos, books, and authors.
 Each of these can be displayed as a card and these cards can be rearranged and grouped in any number of ways.
-Where needed, I can also bring CTA buttons and other controls, like star ratings, into a card without disrupting the visual rhythm of the page.
+Where it made sense, I added CTA buttons and other controls, like star ratings, into a card without disrupting the visual rhythm of the page.